EURALIUS

-The transformation of the Albanian justice system toward EU standards was a condition and a process that aimed to restore the people's confidence to the justice system, to the consolidation of the democracy and to the rule of law as required by the Stabilization and Association Agreement.
+The transformation of the Albanian justice system toward EU standards is a condition of the country's path towards EU accession.
+The process aims to restore the public's confidence in the courts, as well as strengthen the rule of law according to the provisions of the Stabilization and Association Agreement.
 The EU had devised specific instruments in order to facilitate the country's accession and fulfillment of the conditions.
-Concerning the consolidation of the justice system in Albania, the EU funded the EURALIUS project.

-Among the Albanian project partners and beneficiaries were the Ministry of Justice, the Judiciary (Courts), the High Council of Justice, the Prosecution Office, the Parliament of Albania, the Office for the Administration of the Judicial Budget, the School of Magistrates, the National Chamber of Advocacy and the National Chamber of Notaries.
+Among the Albanian project partners and beneficiaries were the Ministry of Justice, the judiciary, the High Council of Justice (since dissolved), the Prosecution Office, the Parliament of Albania, the Office for the Administration of the Judicial Budget, the School of Magistrates, the National Chamber of Advocacy and the National Chamber of Notaries.

 The project through the years

 Since Albania submitted its application for European Union membership, it had to meet the membership criteria and key priorities set out in the Commission's Opinion.
 One of the major requirements for the EU membership is the Functioning of the Judiciary.
 Therefore, the Commission Report on Albania (2015) has stated that: "Albania's judicial system is at an early stage of preparation.
 Besides, the perception of the public toward the justice system in Albania is very low.

 To consolidate the justice in Albania and to strengthen the transparency, efficiency and the public trust in the Albanian justice system, the EU funded the EURALIUS project.
 Initially, the project was operating under the Albania CARDS 2002 programme in the form of the EURALIUS I mission.
 Then, during the period 2007-2010, the project was undertaken by the EURALIUS II mission.

 The project contractor for the first two missions was the Austrian Federal Ministry of Justice and managed by the Center of Legal Competence (CLC).
 The main objective remained to development of a more independent, neutral, effective, proficient, transparent and modern justice system in Albania, therefore contributing to the restoring of people's confidence in their institutions.

 Euralius III started on 15 September 2010 and was finalized on 15 June 2013.
 This mission was managed by International and Ibero-American Foundation for Administration and Public Policies (FIIAPP) and had similar objectives as the previous missions.